NocturnLabs/opencode-autocode/templates/commands/auto-continue.md

 Start by orienting yourself.
 Examine the project structure:

 1. **List files** to understand project structure
-2. **Read app_spec.txt** to understand what you're building
+2. **Read app_spec.md** to understand what you're building
 3. **Read feature_list.json** to see all work and current progress
 4. **Check opencode-progress.txt** for notes from previous sessions
 5. **Review git history** to see what's been done recently
 6. **Count remaining work** - how many tests are still failing?

-Understanding the `app_spec.txt` is critical - it contains the full requirements for the application you're building.
+Understanding `app_spec.md` is critical - it contains the full requirements for the application you're building. **If you need to refine or update the spec, modify `app_spec.md` directly.
+Do NOT create separate files like `refined_specification.xml`.**

 ---